paxunix/factotum/README.md

 * After making changes, re-run `make` and then reload the extensions page.
   Depending on your changes, you may need to reload pages that now have an old version of the content and injected scripts.

-  * if you add a require() to a file, rerun `make deps`

-* Alternatively, if you just want it to auto-build when a file is modified, run `make watchify` (remember to `make kill` if you wish to kill off the watchers).
-Then all you have to do is make changes, wait a couple seconds, then reload the extensions page, etc.

 * Take a look at `example/load-jquery.html` to see what goes into writing an Fcommand.